sangupta/clitools/README.md

 **Current Development**

+* Added `mvnsearch` tool to search for maven artifacts
-* Added `htalk` command line to search for HackerNews entries
+* Added `htalk` to search for HackerNews entries

 Versioning
 ----------